-We believe that Mathematics at St Edmund’s Catholic Primary School should be creative and engaging.
+We believe that maths at St Edmund’s Catholic Primary School should be creative and engaging.
 It should be presented through a context which is meaningful and stimulating for all children at their own level.
 We aim to ensure all pupils become fluent in the fundamentals of mathematics by applying their skills and knowledge to solve problems methodically.

 We also use a wide range of resources to reinforce the children's mathematical learning and ensure conceptual understanding which matches their age and ability.